milesmcc/personal/content/posts/slicing-pi/index.md

 $$ {\displaystyle {\frac {426880{\sqrt {10005}}}{\pi }}=\sum _{q=0}^{\infty }{\frac {(6q)!(545140134q+13591409)}{(3q)!(q!)^{3}\left(-262537412640768000\right)^{q}}}} $$

 In fact, the hard part --- at least from a _programming_ perspective --- is calculating \\( \sqrt {10005} \\)!
-Fortunately, this calculation can also be approximated to arbitrary precision using our numerator-denominator "trick" with `BigIntegers`.
+Fortunately, this calculation can also be approximated to arbitrary precision using our numerator-denominator "trick" with `BigInteger`s.

 ### A simplified example